-You do not need to install ImplicitCAD to try it.
-You can try it in the online editor provided by this website.There are three ways you can install ImplicitCAD locally: install a binary, build the latest release, or build the development version.
+You do not need to install ImplicitCAD to use it.
+You can use it in the online editor provided by this website.There are three ways you can install ImplicitCAD locally: install a binary, build the latest release, or build the development version.
 In the future, we hope to provide packages for Linux distributions, but we don't presently.

 Download the version for your operating system.
 It should work as is.

-This will only give you the extopenscad executable.
-It will not give you the Haskell libraries.
+This may only give you the extopenscad executable.
+It might not give you the Haskell libraries.
 For most peoples' uses this is fine.

-Sadly, ImplicitCAD packages have not been made for any Linux distros yet.
+Sadly, ImplicitCAD packages have not been made for these operating systems yet.

 apt-get install ghc cabal-install